argoproject/Argo/docs/users/sidebarswidgets.rst

 After setting the taxonomy slug, count, and optionally limiting by term ID, you choose to display thumbnails and a headline of the most recent post in the taxonomy, or display the taxonomy list as as dropdown menu.
 The Title of the widget defaults to Categories, but you can override this with a title of your choice.

-- **Largo About Site** - Displays the site description provided in the Appearance > Theme Options > Basic Settings menu.
-- **Largo Donate Widget** - Shows a donate message and button with a link to a donation page.
-You can change the message, button text, and/or link on a per-widget basis if you need to for different pages/sections of your site.
-- **Largo Facebook Widget** - Shows a Facebook "like" box/feed.
-This will only work for Facebook Pages, which are by default public, not personal Facebook account.
-If you get an error message saying "Error: Not a valid Facebook Page url," the url is not a public Facebook Page.
-- **Largo Follow** - Uses the social media links provided for your site in the Appearance > Theme Options > Basic Settings menu to show buttons to follow you on select social networks.
 - **Largo Prev/Next Links** - Most commonly used in the Article Bottom widget area, this will show links to the next/prev post ordered by published date.

 - **Largo Recent Posts** - A powerful widget to show recent posts in various formats with the option to limit by category, tag, custom taxonomy term and/or author.
 This widget has many options that enable display of a filtered set of articles or excerpts based on criteria of your choosing.
 You can limit by author and/or category, and then further limit by tag.
 You can limit by custom taxonomy (Post Prominence, Series, or Post Types (the latter two need to be enabled in Appearance > Theme Options > Advanced), and you can combine these filters as needed.